Skip to content

 Business-user self-serve Strong for non-technical and mixed teams Good query builder, but advanced work often returns to SQL

-Governance and controls RBAC, governed metrics, traceable workflows Mature permissions and admin controls
+Governance and controls RBAC, a built-in semantic layer for governed metrics, traceable workflows Mature permissions and admin controls

 Embedding Dashboard and app embedding with secure filters Mature embedding options and SDK